-Mapping our comments on the preparer's side, we expect that the same arguments are valid for the usage of financial information about RRA.
+Mirroring our comments on the preparer's side, we have the expectation that the same arguments are valid for the usage of financial information about RRA.

-We would expect financial information about the regulatory scheme and the revenue requirement, in particular, to be relevant and important for long term investment decisions in a regulated entity, as they are needed to evaluate its sustainable net result for a period.
-Such information would improve the financial reporting of that entity and the view on the entity and its value drivers.
+It is expected that financial information about the regulatory scheme and the revenue requirement in particular are relevant and important for long term investment decisions in a regulated entity as they are needed to evaluate its sustainable net result for a period.
+They will improve the financial reporting of that entity and the view on the entity and its value drivers.